-The traffic between EU and China is taking longer to uptake to the values observed in 2019.
+The traffic between EU and China is taking longer to uptake to the values observed in 2019, in fact even increasing the differential in the direction between China to EU.
 To note that the variations seen in 2020 are in general aligned with similar variations happening in 2019, therefore not COVID-19 related, only the difference in volume is explained by the pandemia.